jrroosevelt/VS2PCG/Card clarifications M-Z.md

 In the films, these characters (Talos and Yondu) are sometimes "Good" and sometimes "Evil".
 In the game, you get to choose.

+**Note:** They don't have any team affiliations until you recruit them.
+If they appear on your side some other way, they won't have a team.

+Talos's **Pragmatist** power affects all characters on your side, regardless of whether you choose MCU Heroes or MCU Villains.
+For example, if he has MCU Heroes all characters on your side (including Talos himself) have **Fearless**.

 ^(Source: Rule insert)